-- All existing financial obligations must be paid before enrollment will be allowed for the subsequent semester or summer session. - If a student leaves the college with unpaid accounts, his/her academic records will be placed on hold and no academic transcripts will be issued until the account is cleared. - Graduating students must clear all outstanding accounts before their diplomas will be issued. - Holds will be placed on records of students who have defaulted on Federal Student Loans received while attending GCCC.
-No academic transcripts will be issued until the default status is resolved. - To avoid re financial aid to pay college costs, is responsible for contacting the Financial Aid Office and having all necessary forms and documentation completed before registration.
+- All existing financial obligations must be paid before enrollment will be allowed for the subsequent semester or summer session. - If a student leaves the college with unpaid accounts, his/her academic records will be placed on hold and no academic transcripts will be issued until the account is cleared - Graduating students must clear all outstanding accounts before any documentation of earned degree(s) will be issued - Holds will be placed on records of students who have defaulted on Federal Student Loans received while attending GCCC.
+No academic transcripts will be issued until the default status is resolved. - To avoid registration delays a student, relying on financial aid to pay college costs, is responsible for contacting the Financial Aid Office and having all necessary forms and documentation completed before registration.